System of Care Data Sources

 ;

-GeorgiaDirect is a secure email messaging service that lets providers send and receive authenticated and encrypted patient health information over the internet to other authorized and trusted recipient-both within Georgia and nationwide.
-GaHIN offers GeorgiaDirect at no charge to authorized, credentialed providers.
+GeorgiaDirect is a secure email messaging service that enables authorized providers to send and receive authenticated, encrypted patient health information over the internet with trusted recipients in Georgia and nationwide.
+The Georgia Health Information Network (GaHIN) offers GeorgiaDirect at no cost to authorized, credentialed providers.

 • Patient referrals between providers